-For each impact statement and for each year of funding, list the end users you will have a relationship with and that are involved in your research.
+For each impact statement, list the end users you will have a relationship with and that are involved in your research.

 For contracting purposes, if an end user is co-funding your research (in cash or in kind) provide these details.